yigegong/cse15l-lab-reports/lab1_report.md

 **Explanation:** `ls` means "to list all files or directory within the current working directory".
 When given no argument, thd `ls` lists all files or directories within the current working directory, which is the home directory here.

-**Error or not:** This is not an error, as `ls` lists all the lists all files or directories within the current working directory as designed.
+**Error or not:** This is not an error, as `ls` lists all files or directories within the current working directory as designed.

 ---